 Monthly premium - Must be paid to keep the policy in force.
 This can range from $0 up to more than $100 per month.

-Cap on prescriptions - Starting in 2025, you will not pay more than $2000 out-of-pocket for your medications; once you reach that limit, you pay $0 for the rest of the calendar year.
+Cap on prescriptions - You will not pay more than $2100 out-of-pocket for your medications; once you reach that limit, you pay $0 for the rest of the calendar year.

 Choose your plan wisely - This is where it is well worth having an independent insurance agent like me who can help you find the plan in your area that costs the least for all of your current medications.